-The suspects in last month’s large theft at Columbus High School plead not guilty on all counts Thursday in Stillwater County District Court.
+The suspects in last month’s large theft at Columbus High School pleaded not guilty on all counts Thursday in Stillwater County District Court.

 Dalton Hilliard, 21, of Billings, has been charged on counts of felony conspiracy, felony theft by common scheme and felony burglary by accountability.